axibase/atsd-use-cases/tutorials/create-rule-workflow/README.md

 ## Create Rule

 Open the **Overview** tab and customize the rule name.
-It is recommended that you establish a naming convention so that rules can be easily categorized and filtered by name, if necessary.
+It is recommended that you establish a naming convention to easily categorize and filter rules by name.

 Click the **Filters** tab.
 The tab is automatically pre-filled with the entity name and tag values for the selected series.
 This filter can be relaxed at a later stage to accept more than one series.